Algorithm Configuration for Structured Pfaffian Settings

-\item For online learning data-driven algorithm design, we introduce a general approach (\autoref{thm:alg-hyp}, \autoref{thm:VC-bound-Pfaffian}) for verifying the \textit{dispersion} property \cite{balcan2018dispersion}—a sufficient condition for online learning in data-driven algorithm design.
-Prior work \cite{balcan2020semi, balcan2021data} provides techniques for verifying dispersion only when the piece boundaries are algebraic functions.
+\item For online data-driven algorithm design, we introduce a general approach (\autoref{thm:alg-hyp}, \autoref{thm:VC-bound-Pfaffian}) for verifying the \textit{dispersion} property \citep{balcan2018dispersion}—a sufficient condition for online learning in data-driven algorithm design.
+Prior work \citep{balcan2020semi, balcan2021data} provides techniques for verifying dispersion only when the piece boundaries are algebraic functions.
 We significantly expand the class of functions for which online learning guarantees may be obtained by establishing a novel tool which applies for Pfaffian boundary functions.

-\item We derive novel learning guarantees for a variety of understudied data-driven algorithm design problems, including data-driven agglomerative clustering (\autoref{thm:pdim-clustering-1}), data-driven graph-based semi-supervised learning (\autoref{thm:pdim-graph-1}), as well as recover the guarantee for data-driven regularized logistic regression in previous work (\autoref{thm:balcan2024-logistic}).
-By carefully analyzing the underlying structures of the utility functions for these problems, we can convert them into the form of our proposed frameworks, which automatically yield learning guarantees.
+\item We derive novel learning guarantees for a variety of understudied data-driven algorithm design problems, including data-driven agglomerative clustering (Theorem \ref{thm:pdim-clustering-1}), data-driven graph-based semi-supervised learning (\autoref{thm:pdim-graph-1}).
+We also recover the guarantee for data-driven regularized logistic regression in previous work by \citet{balcan2024new}.
+By carefully analyzing the underlying structure of the utility functions for these problems, we convert them into the form required in our proposed framework, automatically yielding learning guarantees.

 \end{itemize}